-- Under our license agreement with Health Research Inc. and Roswell Park Cancer Institute, referred to Under our license agreement with Health Research Inc. and Roswell Park Cancer Institute, referred to collectively as RPCI, we may be required to pay up to an aggregate of approximately \$6.4 million (\$0.4 million of which we have already paid) upon the achievement of certain milestones for products utilizing certain intellectual property licensed from RPCI, or the RPCI Technology, including TRC105, of which approximately \$1.4 million (\$0.4 million of which we have already paid) relates to the initiation of certain development activities and \$5.0 million relates to certain regulatory filings and approvals.
-We may also be required to pay up to an aggregate of approximately \$6.4 million upon the achievement of certain milestones for products utilizing a patent owned by us covering humanized endoglin antibodies, including TRC205, of which approximately \$1.4 million relates to the initiation of certain development activities and \$5.0 million generate the cortain eventue.
-How covering human cover milestones for products utilizing a patent owned by us covering human cover milestones for products utilizing the second second by the covering human cover milestones for products utilizing the second second by the covering human cover milestones for products utilizing the milestone of the certain development activities and \$5.0 million relates to the initiation of certain development activities and second \$5.0 million relates to certain regulatory filing and approvals.
-Upon commercialization, we will be required to pay RPCI mid single-digit royalties based on net sales of products utilizing the RPCI Technology in each calendar quarter, subject to adjustments in certain circumstances.
-In addition, we will be required to pay RPCI low single-digit royalties based on net sales in each calendar quarter of products utilizing our patent covering humanized endoglin antibodies.
-Our royalty obligations continue until the expiration of the last valid claim in a patent subject to the agreement, which we expect to occur in 2029, based on the patents currently subject to the agreement. - Under our license agreement with Case Western, we may be required to pay up to an aggregate of approximately \$9.8 million in milestone payments, of which \$650,000 relates to the initiation of certain development activities and approximately \$9.1 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals.
+Under our license agreement with Health Research Inc. and Roswell Park Cancer Institute, referred to collectively as RPCI, we may be required to pay up to an aggregate of •Under our license agreement with Health Research Inc. and Roswell Park Cancer Institute, referred to collectively as RPCI, we may be required to pay up to an aggregate of approximately \$64. million (\$0.4 million of which we have already paid) upon the achievement of certain milestones for products utilizing certain intellectual property licensed from RPCI, or the RPCI Technology, including TRC105, of which approximately \$1.4 million (\$0.4 million relates to certain regulatory filings and approvals.
+We may also be required to pay up to an aggregate of development activities and \$5.0 million relates to certain regulatory filings and approvals.
+We may also be required to pay up to an aggregate of approximately \$6.4 million relates to certain regulatory filings and approvals.
+We may also be required to pay up to an aggregate of approximately \$6.4 million upon the achievement of certain milestones for products utilizing a patent owned by us covering humanized endoglin antibodies, including TRC205, of which approximately \$1.4 million relates to the initiation of certain development activities and \$5.0 million relates to the initiation of certain development activities and \$5.0 million relates to the initiation of certain development activities and \$5.0 million relates to the initiation of certain development activities and \$5.0 million relates to the initiation of certain development activities and \$5.0 million relates to the initiation and the safe of products utilizing the RPCI Technology in each calendar quarter subject to adjustments in certain humanized endoglin antibodies.
+Our royalty obligations continue until the expiration of the last valid claim in a patent subject to the agreement, which we expect to occur in 2029, based on the patents currently subject to the agreement.

+Under our license agreement with Case Western, we may be required to pay up to an aggregate of approximately \$9.8 million in milestone payments, of which \$650,000 relates to the initiation of certain development activities and approximately \$9.1 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals.
 If products utilizing certain intellectual property licensed from Case Western, or the TRC102 Technology, are successfully commercialized, we will be required to pay Case Western a single-digit royalty on net sales, subject to adjustments in certain circumstances.
-Beginning on the Western a single-digit royalty on net sales, subject to adjustments in certain circumstances.
 Beginning on the earlier of a specified number of years from the effective date of the agreement and the anniversary of the effective date following the occurrence of a specified event, we will be required to make a minimum annual royalty payment of \$75,000, which will be credited against our royalty obligations.
 In the event we sublicense any of our rights under the agreement relating to the TRC102 Technology, we will be obligated to pay Case Western a portion of certain fees we may receive under the sublicense.
 Our royalty obligations will continue on a country-by-country basis through the later of the expiration of the last valid claim under the TRC102 Technology or 14 years after the first commercial sale of a product utilizing the TRC102 Technology in a given country.